AskAjay.ai

 Mobilizing 17 National Laboratories for AI-powered scientific discovery across disciplines.

 My prediction: 2026 sees the first major drug candidate discovered primarily through AI reach clinical trials.
-This is where AI delivers on its promise — not writing emails faster, but accelerating breakthroughs that save lives.
+Faster emails were never the promise.
+Breakthroughs that save lives are.

 Where I Might Be Completely Wrong